rice-apps/scheduleplanner/README.md

 * To indicate a note: `NOTE(githubuser): MESSAGE`
 * To indicate a todo: `TODO(githubuser): MESSAGE`
 * Caution: compiler may rewrite property names (e.g. obj.property) for optimization.
 Use string literals to prevent this (e.g. obj['property']) in areas where renaming at compile time might affect correctness at runtime.
 Compiler will not rewrite properties that are well known (e.g. DOM node properties).

+In order to make following style more convenient, you can utilize the [Closure Linter] (https://developers.google.com/closure/utilities/docs/linter_howto) and `fixjsstyle`.

 ## Developer Set-Up and Workflow:
 1. Clone the code repository.